SimonLeonKrug/simonleonkrug.github.io/README.md

 - Participant and [Student Speaker](https://mosphys.ru/indico/event/5/contributions/251/) at the [Moscow International School of Physics 2020](https://mosphys.ru/2020/) in Moscow, 03/2020

 ### Tutoring
+- Lecture: Chemistry for Computational Scientists, SS 2025
-- Lecture: Analysis for Physicists, WT 2021/22, University of Vienna
+- Lecture: Analysis for Physicists, WS 2021/22, University of Vienna
-- Lecture: Theoretical Mechanics, ST 2020, University of Bonn
+- Lecture: Theoretical Mechanics, SS 2020, University of Bonn
-- Lecture: Statistical Physics and Thermodynamics, WT 2019/20, University of Bonn
+- Lecture: Statistical Physics and Thermodynamics, WS 2019/20, University of Bonn
-- Lecture: Mathematics II, ST 2019, University of Bonn
+- Lecture: Mathematics II, SS 2019, University of Bonn
-- Optics Laboratory Course for Physicists, WT 2018/19, University of Bonn
+- Optics Laboratory Course for Physicists, WS 2018/19, University of Bonn
-- Lecture: Theoretical Electrodynamics, WT 2018/19, University of Bonn
+- Lecture: Theoretical Electrodynamics, WS 2018/19, University of Bonn
-- Lecture: Physics II for Non-physicists, ST 2017, University of Bonn
+- Lecture: Physics II for Non-physicists, SS 2017, University of Bonn
-- Laboratory Course for Non-physicists, ST 2016, University of Bonn
+- Laboratory Course for Non-physicists, SS 2016, University of Bonn
-- Lecture: Optics, WT 2015/16, University of Bonn
+- Lecture: Optics, WS 2015/16, University of Bonn
 - Preparational Lecture: Mathematics, 09/2014, University of Bonn